tokio-rs/website/content/docs/going-deeper/architecture.md

 the HTTP library would expose.

-An application would depend on many different libraries, providing various protocol implementations exposed as services, using the [futures](TODO) library to hook everything together.
+An application would depend on many different libraries, providing various protocol implementations exposed as services, and using the [futures](TODO) library to hook everything together.